California Native Plant

 Designing Your Garden

-How to Design a Native Plant Garden Consider plant communities, climate, water resources and drainage, plant size and life cycle, and critters in mind.
+How to Design a Garden Using Native Plants Consider plant communities, climate, water resources and drainage, plant size and life cycle, and critters.
 Las Pilitas.

 California Native Planting Plan A 10-foot by 10-foot native garden design from Arboretum experts.
 See also the All-Star planting plan, and a planting plan for wildlife.
 UC Davis Arboretum.

 California Native Habitat Garden A 1000 sf native plant garden plan for birds and pollinators.
-Designed for the LA area, but useful in the Sacramento Valley.
-Theodore Payne Foundation.
+Designed for the LA area, and useful in the Sacramento Valley.
+LA DWP.

 Garden Inspiration Garden plans for shade, sun, privacy, median strips, and pots, including plant quantities.
 Bloom!
 California.